-A copy of the second edition of the "New York Safe Boating Textbook:
+A copy of the third edition of the "New York Safe Boating Textbook:

 A Course on the Safe Operation of Boats and Personal Watercraft" can be downloaded to your computer, phone, or tablet.
 Hard copy textbooks will be available at the

 Boating Safety Certificate can be Noted on Driver's License